Erichollman96/Asteroids/README.md

 Add this to your raspberry pi to easily deploy.
 Include mobile link with your embedded system to allow users to access this app (eg. Wi-Fi guests)

+Controls may be cast through standard mobile->PC I/O apps compatible with raspberry pi and python

 No credit needed

 Controls